 As 2019 gets underway in full force, legislatures in states across the nation are convening -- some for a few weeks, others for another year-round session.
 How can we compete for and win the attention of state legislators and draw their focus to aging, disability, and long-term services and supports (LTSS) issues?
 The LTSS Scorecard is the best tool we have.
 Every advocate should become familiar with it, particularly with where their state stands compared to others, and visit their state capitol – early and often - with the Scorecard in hand.

 At LeadingAge, our policy setting process begins with Town Hall Conversations in every state.
-Members – nearly 6,000 providers of aging services, across the continuum of care -- gather and tell us what keeps them up nights, how policy affects those concerns, and their ideas for solutions.
+Members – nearly 6,000 providers of aging services, across the continuum of care -- gather and tell us what keeps them up at night, how policy affects those concerns, and their ideas for solutions.
 Because our members are aging services providers, challenges with the federal-state Medicaid program come up in every Town Hall.
 Although we are out there to talk about federal policy, our members are just as hungry for information they can bring to their state elected and government officials about how they look compared to other states in terms of access, quality, financing – the important dimensions of long-term services and supports.
 And, of course, Federal and state policy flirt with each other as they intersect.

 Sometimes we hear about a really exciting development.
 For instance, this year the Washington State legislature is considering the Long-Term Care Trust Act, which, if enacted, would establish a public LTSS benefit.
 Why is it not surprising to look at the 2017 Scorecard and note that Washington ranked number 1 overall?
 I’m happy to report that when I visited Washington, advocates were well aware of where they stand.